John McAfee: Early life

 McAfee was born in Cinderford, in the Forest of Dean, Gloucestershire, England, on 18 September 1945, on a U.S. Army base (of the 596th Ordnance Ammunition Company), to an American father, Don McAfee, who was stationed there, and a British mother, Joan Williams.
 His father was from Roanoke, Virginia.
 McAfee was primarily raised in Salem, Virginia, and said he felt as much British as American.
 When he was 15, his father, whom a BBC columnist described as "an abusive alcoholic", killed himself with a gun.
 He had spent his childhood living in fear that a beating from his father could happen at any time and struggled to make sense of why this was happening to him.
 In Running With the Devil: The Wild World of John McAfee, it is alleged that McAfee may have shot and killed his father, staging the scene to look like a suicide.

-McAfee received a bachelor's degree in mathematics in 1967 from Roanoke College in Virginia, which subsequently awarded him an honorary Doctor of Science degree in 2008.
+McAfee received a bachelor's degree in mathematics in 1967 from Roanoke College in Virginia, which later awarded him an honorary Doctor of Science degree in 2008.
 After receiving his bachelor's degree, McAfee began working towards a doctorate in mathematics at Northeast Louisiana State College, but was expelled in about 1968 because of a relationship with an undergraduate student, who became his first wife.